OmarAtyqy/KudaNN/README.md

 ## Prerequisits:
 A CUDA capable GPU
-The CUDA programming suite (learn more about setting up a CUDA development environment here:)
+The CUDA programming suite (learn more about setting up a CUDA development environment [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/))

 ## How to use
 Put the source and header files in your project directory.